Facing recession, Europe grasps for ways to limit damage

 The best policymakers can do for the economy is to prevent the virus from dealing prolonged damage even after the outbreak ends, to keep small- and medium-sized companies that provide most of the jobs in the economy from going out of business due to a short-term issue beyond their control.

 Among the most affected are companies involved in travel.
-The number of people going through European airports is expected to fall by 187 million this year.
-Lufthansa said it would cut up to half of its flights from April.
+The number of people going through European airports is expected to fall by 187 million this year, hurting hotels, restaurants, cabdrivers and airlines.
+Lufthansa is cutting up to half of its flights from April.
 Ryanair suspended all flights to and from Italy.
-Exhibition centers have seen trade fairs postponed, hitting hotels,restaurants and cabdrivers.
-Football matches are taking place in empty stadiums.
+Exhibition centers have seen trade fairs postponed and football matches are taking place in empty stadiums.

 The investment fund announced Tuesday night by European Commission President Ursula von der Leyen is drawn from the existing EU budget.
 The 25 billion size of the fund is only around 0.1% of the annual 18.8 trillion euro ($20.7 trillion) EU economy.